jaredLunde/render-props/packages/image-props/README.md

 # ImageProps
-A state container which provides a simple interface for getting the natural size, rendered size and orientation from `<img>` elements.
+A state container which provides an interface for getting the natural size, rendered size and orientation from `<img>` elements.

 ### Installation